amisol banner

 Howdy, Guanacaste

 Guanacaste is located in the northwestern province, which typically attracts surfers, backpackers and those who want to play golf.
-To me, Guanacaste is the province most reminiscent of Texas - in other words, a really proud cowboy province.
+For me, Guanacaste is the province that reminds me the most Texas – in other words, a really proud cowboy province.
 You experience this best when you visit the cities inland.
-As a tourist, however, you often stay by the coast.
+As a tourist, however, you often stay at the coast.

 If the opportunity arises, you should visit a coffee farm in this area so you can feel the rural idyll.
 Ask on the same occasion if you may hear 'el grito'.
 Then you should probably get a special experience of the local culture, a good talk about community and being from Guanacaste.